datbuiquoc035/Mean-Variance-Standard-Deviation-Calculator/README.md

 # Mean-Variance-Standard-Deviation-Calculator
-A small project on creating a kind of calculator
+A small project on creating a kind of calculator using Python